bigleesnitchin/LZ-Sybil-Reports/reports.md

 ![image](https://github.com/bigleesnitchin/LZ-Sybil-Reports/assets/169681941/8ebcd5a0-1445-4bab-8840-61a4165319c8)

 We can also see that SyncSwap is its top protocol on its top addresses, it comes back every time.
+I remind you that all these addresses share the same/interacted with the same unique Binance deposit address
 </details>

 This one was a little more difficult since there wasn't much evidence on Dune, I had to manage on chain but like all sybils it makes mistakes, in this case it frequently uses SyncSwap on his addresses, I was able to find a day when he made transactions on quite a few of his addresses.